-Dr. Krishnan has served since 2019 as the chief executive officer of Rush University System for Health, an internationally known academic health center and health system in Chicago, Illinois.
+Dr. Krishnan is the executive vice chairman and senior advisor to Rush University System for Health, an internationally known academic health center and health system in Chicago, Illinois.
 He also serves as a professor in the department of psychiatry at Rush Medical College.
+Dr. Krishnan served as the chief executive officer of Rush University System for Health from 2019 to 2022.
 From 2015 to 2019, Dr. Krishnan served as dean of Rush Medical College and as senior vice president of Rush University Medical Center.
-He serves as a member of the board of directors of Singapore Health Services (SingHealth), the largest healthcare system in Singapore, and also serves as chairman of the National Medical Research Council and the National Health Innovation Center Singapore.
-From 2008 to 2015, and behavioral sciences from 1998 to 2009.
+From 2008 to 2015, Dr. Krishnan served as dean at the Duke-NUS Medical School, a joint venture between Duke University, in Durham, North Carolina and the National University of Singapore, in Singapore.
+He served on the board of directors of Singapore Health Services (SingHealth), the largest healthcare system in Singapore from 2013 to 2022.
+Dr. Krishnan currently serves on Singapore's Health and Biomedical Science Executive Committee and as chairman of the National Medical Research Council and the National Health Innovation Center Singapore.
+Prior to and during his tenure in Singapore, Dr. Krishnan was a professor in the department of psychiatry and behavioral sciences at Duke University Medical Center, including serving as chairman of psychiatry and behavioral sciences from 1998 to 2009.
 He is a member of several professional societies, including the American Psychiatric Association, the American Association for the Advancement of Science, the New York Academy of Sciences, and the National Academy of Medicine.
-Dr. Krishnan has also received numerous honors and awards, including the Distinguished Scientist Award from the American Association of Geriatric Psychiatry and the Public Service Medal (Friend of Singapore) from the president of Singapore for his service to that country.
+Dr. Krishnan has also received numerous honors and awards, including the Distinguished Scientist Award from the American Association of Geriatric Psychiatry, and the following honors from the government of Singapore for his service to that country - the Honorary Citizen Award (the highest honor conferred to non-citizens of Singapore), the President's Science and Technology Award, and the Public Service Medal (Friend of Singapore).